How to Have Effective 1 on 1 Meetings with Your Employees

 - What project would most benefit if you and your team had more time to focus your resources and energy on it?
 How could we make that happen?

-Ask for organizational feedback
+Ask for Organizational Feedback

 You might also want to get feedback about the workplace and organizational culture during these meetings.
 Asking for honest feedback can help you stay informed about the corporate culture and what could improve it for everyone.
 Examples include: